Requirements for the M.A.

 Thesis in Lieu of Examinations

 In rare circumstances where a student has amassed a concentration of work in a topic area after three semesters of graduate study, the M.A. thesis option may be approved.
-This option must be agreed to by the advisor and the GPD, and a three-person thesis committee must be formed, at least one semester prior to the proposed graduation date.
+This option must be agreed to by the advisor and the GPD, and a two- or three-person thesis committee must be formed, at least one semester prior to the proposed graduation date.
 Approval of the thesis option is not automatic.

 Timing of Examinations